rnvannatta/vanity-scheme/README.md

 The parallelism model uses cooperative M:N fibers with a continuation-stealing scheduler.
 There are two principle parallelism operators: `fiber-fork` and `async`/`await`. `fiber-fork` pauses the current fiber, launching N child fibers and waiting on them. `async` launches a child fiber and returns a future, while `await` waits on the future. `await` can be safely called multiple times from multiple fibers.

 It is capable of producing executables which run on Linux and Windows, using GCC and MinGW.
 The compiler itself only runs on Linux.
+An interpreter is also provided, as well as windows builds for that interpreter.
+The interpreter is fully capable of running any vanity scheme program.
+There are no limitations on FFI code, unlike e.g. Chicken Scheme.

 The compiler is free software under GPL v2.0, and the runtime is free software under LGPL v2.1.
 So, just as with gcc, you may use the compiler to build and link nonfree software if you do not statically link the runtime library.

 ## Install Instructions

-At the moment, x64 Linux is a requirement to run the compiler.
+At the moment, x64 Linux is a requirement to run the compiler and thus to compile the project.

+Prebuilt Windows releases of the interpreter are provided on github.
+The releases include vendored copies of all dependencies.

-Dependencies:
+Linux Dependencies:
 * gcc
 * mingw-w64
 * gnumake